Hunter Biden found guilty on all counts

 The gun case was rooted in a difficult period in Hunter Biden’s life when he was reeling after the death of his brother, Beau, in 2015 and was addicted to crack cocaine and alcohol.

-It centers on the Colt revolver that the president’s son bought at a gun store in Wilmington, Delaware in October 2018.
-It was thrown away in a trash cash outside a grocery store 11 days later.
+It centers on the Colt revolver that the president’s son bought at a gun store in Wilmington in October 2018.
+It was thrown away in a trash can outside a grocery store 11 days later.

 Prosecutors said that Hunter Biden lied on the federal form every gun purchaser is required to fill out when he declared that he was not using or addicted to illegal drugs.